ethhub-io/ethhub/docs/built-on-ethereum/infrastructure/aztec-protocol.md

+title: 0xcert - EthHub

+description: The AZTEC protocol is a second-layer solutions that uses zero-knowledge proofs to enable confidential transactions for any asset on Ethereum.

 # Aztec Protocol

 The AZTEC protocol is a second-layer solutions that uses zero-knowledge proofs and confidential transactions to enable confidential transactions for any generic digital asset on Ethereum, including existing assets.
 The AZTEC protocol supports a stealth address protocol that can be used to obfuscate the link between a note 'owner' and any on-chain identity.
 The first contract built for the Aztec Protocol is for MakerDao's DAI token.